-- 2.2 In the junior school, the school measures attainment using National Curriculum tests.
-In the years 2015 to 2017, the results were well above the national average for maintained schools. - 2.3 At GCSE in the years 2015 to 2017, performance has been well above the national average for maintained schools. - 2.4 In the sixth form, A-level results in the years 2015 to 2017 have been well above the national average for sixth formers in maintained schools. - 2.5 The curriculum is documented, supported by appropriate plans and schemes of work for the pupils and covers the required breadth of material.
+- 2.2 In the junior school, the school uses its own framework to determine attainment, instead of the national framework. - 2.3 At GCSE in the years 2016 to 2018, performance has been above the national average for maintained schools.
+Results in IGCSE have been above worldwide norms. - 2.4 In the sixth form, A-level results in the years 2016 to 2018 have been above the national average for sixth formers in maintained schools.
+Results in the International Baccalaureate have been above worldwide norms. - 2.5 The curriculum is documented, supported by appropriate plans and schemes of work for the pupils and covers the required breadth of material.
 The teaching enables pupils to make good progress, encompasses effective behaviour management and is supported by suitable resources.
-A suitable framework for the assessment of pupils' performance is in place. - 2.6 The standards relating to the quality of education [paragraphs 1-4] are met.
+A suitable framework for the assessment of pupils' performance is in place.

+2.6 The standards relating to the quality of education [paragraphs 1-4] are met.